-Applications for our 2018 Scholarships are now open!
+Applications for our 2018 Scholarships have now closed.

 Welcome to the Pinnacle Foundation